 This post may contain affiliate links.
 Read our full disclosure.

 Many variations of flatbread can be made for meals at any time of year.
-However, if you strictly want to follow the Halakha (Jewish law) for Pesach (Passover) then Kosher flour such as wheat, (preferably a kind that doesn’t come into contact with water at any stage during its production) is recommended.
+However, if you strictly want to follow the Halakha (Jewish law) for Pesach (Passover), then Kosher flour such as wheat (preferably a kind that doesn’t come into contact with water at any stage during its production) is recommended.
 But that doesn’t mean you can’t make unleavened bread with the flour you have on hand.
-That being said our Passover is Christ, “For Christ, our Passover lamb, has been sacrificed” 1 Corinthians 5:7 however, that doesn’t mean we can’t meditate upon the scriptures and look unto the old testament as examples of God’s redemption upon His people.
-Passover is a great opportunity to make unleavened bread especially to give meaning to the Passover holiday so that God can be glorified and pondered upon during Passover, for He is worthy.

-I’ve omitted olive oil for this recipe to make it more of an authentic unleavened bread but 4 Tbsp of olive oil could be used to make this if you are not strictly following Jewish regulations.
+I’ve omitted olive oil for this recipe to make it more of an authentic unleavened bread, but 4 Tbsp of olive oil could be used to make this if you are not strictly following Jewish regulations.
 It is possible to bake the entire batch by rolling out, scoring, and baking about 3 minutes on each side.
 Serve this bread along with a fresh salad from greens and pair with these delicious Easy Grilled Chicken Kabobs and some ranch dressing dip.
 It’s like eating naan bread but without leavening!

 unleavened-bread-